Patch Homes Review: Is a Shared Equity Contract Right for You?

 Patch Homes provides an alternative, debt-free approach to the standard home equity loan by offering a shared equity loan or shared appreciation mortgage.
 You won’t pay an interest rate but will pay the loan back by sharing profits from real estate appreciation.

-Borrowing against the equity in your home can be a good way to the access funds you need to pay for big purchases, college expenses, or home improvement.
+Borrowing against the equity in your home can be a good way to access funds you need to pay for big purchases, college expenses, or home improvements.
 But most home equity loans require you to make monthly payments.
 Patch Homes works differently.

 Patch Homes offers a shared equity contract.
 Instead of paying a monthly payment or paying interest for the privilege of borrowing, you instead agree to let Patch share a portion of profits that come from your home’s rising value.

-This patch Home review will help you decide if the lender is right for you.
+This Patch Homes review will help you decide if the lender is right for you.

 In this review:

 - Basic Information: Rates, Terms, Fees & Limits

 When you obtain a shared equity contract through Patch Homes, you can buy out Patch anytime without any penalty or early exit fees.
 In addition, the final payment comes due when your contract up to 10 years ends, you sell your house, you move out of your home, or you take a cash out refinance loan.

 Patch banks on your home going up in value, so if your home goes up in value, Patch shares in the appreciation with you.
 If your home goes down in value, Patch shares in the depreciation with you, and ultimately you patch out for less than the original investment.